SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

     and how contributors can tell what decisions have been made causes trouble sooner or later.

-Having these files helps new contributors orient themselves, and also signals that the project is well run.
+Having these files helps new contributors orient themselves and also signals that the project is well run.

 ## Handling Conflict

 You just missed an important deadline, and people are unhappy.
 The sick feeling in the pit of your stomach has turned to anger: you did *your* part, but Sylvie didn't finish her stuff until the very last minute, which meant that no one else had time to spot the two big mistakes she'd made.
 As for Cho, he didn't deliver at all---again.
 If something doesn't change, contributors are going to start looking for a new project.

 Conflicts like this come up all the time.